-Built in 1755, Cooks' Cottage is the oldest building in Australia and a popular Melbourne tourist attraction.
+Built in 1755, Cooks' Cottage is the oldest building in Australia, with a fascinating past.

 Getting to Cooks' Cottage

 - 15 minute walk from Federation Square and easy walking distance from the city centre

 - Free City Circle tram – disembark at Spring Street, Treasury Gardens stop

 - Tram routes 48 or 75 – disembark at Wellington Parade, adjacent to Fitzroy Gardens

 - Train – disembark at Parliament or Jolimont Stations